 I'm thinking that blood was spread around across the social spectrum, ergo Idren speaking of his father's Sea-man blood.
 Though he did note Hethlin's particularly pure-blooded appearance as well.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter seven seven two nine as a four place number.
+In the field marked validation number, enter seven seven nine one as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved